Control of quantum coherence of photons exploiting quantum entanglement

 \section{Abstract}

-Accurately controlling quantum coherence and Hong-Ou-Mandel (HOM) interference of two-photon states is crucial for their applications in quantum sensing and quantum imaging.
-In this study, we have developed a comprehensive theory of HOM interference of three-dimensional (3D) structured photon pairs.
-Our findings reveal that the HOM dip and peak are primarily determined by the combined exchange-reflection symmetry of the two-photon wave-packet function.
-More specifically, we propose precise control of the quantum coherence of two-photon pulses by engineering their transverse-plane phases.
-These results could potentially stimulate new experimental researches and applications of optical quantum coherence.
+Accurately controlling the quantum coherence of photons is pivotal for their applications in quantum sensing and quantum imaging.
+Here, we propose the utilization of quantum entanglement and local phase manipulation techniques to control the higher-order quantum coherence of photons.
+By engineering the spatially varying phases in the transverse plane, we can precisely manipulate the spatial structure of the second-order coherence function of entangled photon pairs without changing the photon intensity distribution of each photon.
+Our approach can readily be extended to higher-order quantum coherence control.
+These results could potentially stimulate new experimental research and applications of optical quantum coherence.